 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads — with no mixed wood, drywall, or trash — earn the lowest per-ton rate.
-I size and dispatch each container based on a quick call with your site super, and the final tonnage determines the cost.
+Heavy-debris jobs run on weight tickets from the scale house, not size; the cleanest loads — with no mixed wood, drywall, or trash — earn the lowest per-ton rate, and the rest are billed by the tonnage.
+We size your container and dispatch the dumpster after a brief talk with the site super.

 Tonnage Limits and Weight Overage Policy